andresv/switch-boosterpack/README.md

-## Switch Launchpad Boosterback
+## Switch Launchpad Boosterpack

-This is boosterback for MSP430 Launchpad.
+This is boosterpack for MSP430 Launchpad.
 It has SSD1306 based 128x64 pixel OLED display and 4 power MOSFET outputs.
 It is meant for switching various loads - for example pneumatic actuators or relays.

 Software is written using Energia: https://github.com/energia/Energia